tuchandra/sitev1/content/polynote_netflix.md

 ## Some of my concerns
 My main concern is how long this will last: corporate open source has a long history of being published, maintained briefly, and then abandoned.
 Granted, that's true of normal open source too, but usually when there's a company behind it one hopes that the project will last longer.
 If maintained, this project has the potential to revolutionize notebook computing.
 If not, it'll fall by the wayside as another failed alternative to Jupyter.

-Another is that there are some nice-to-have features missing: [renaming notebooks](https://github.com/polynote/polynote/issues/445), [conda support](https://github.com/polynote/polynote/issues/405), a [restart and run all button](https://github.com/polynote/polynote/issues/381), [auto-indentation](https://github.com/polynote/polynote/issues/265), and [links in a text cell](https://github.com/polynote/polynote/issues/106).
+Another is that there are some simple nice-to-have features missing: [renaming notebooks](https://github.com/polynote/polynote/issues/445), [conda support](https://github.com/polynote/polynote/issues/405), a [restart and run all button](https://github.com/polynote/polynote/issues/381), [auto-indentation](https://github.com/polynote/polynote/issues/265), and [links in a text cell](https://github.com/polynote/polynote/issues/106).
 This is clearly a beta product, and so the support it receives over the next few months will be critical for its adoption.

 Likewise, the documentation doesn't really exist [at all](https://polynote.org/docs/) yet.
-Again: it's a project in its infancy, so I don't expect much now but hope for more later.
+Again: it's a project in its infancy, so I don't expect much now, but hope for more later.

 ## Final thoughts